-As of the inception of the Loan Agreement on April 18, 2022, we borrowed \$5.0 million and have the right to borrow an additional \$70.0 million in the aggregate (collectively, Term Loans) subject to the achievement of certain specified financing and clinical development milestones (as described in the section titled "Management's discussion and analysis of financial condition and results of operations-Liquidity and capital resources-Term Loan Facility") and no event of default having occurred and be continuing.
+On April 18, 2022, we entered into a Loan and Security Agreement (Loan Agreement) with Hercules Capital, Inc., as administrative and collateral agent, and the lenders party thereto, providing for term loans of up to \$75.0 million in the aggregate (collectively, Term Loans).
+We borrowed \$5.0 million on April 18, 2022 and an additional \$10.0 million on December 15, 2022.
+We have the right to borrow an additional \$60.0 million in the aggregate subject to the achievement of certain specified financing and clinical development milestones (as described in the section titled "Management's discussion and analysis of financial condition and results of operations-Liquidity and capital resources- Term Loan Facility") and no event of default having occurred and be continuing.
 All obligations under the Term Loans are secured by a first priority lien on substantially all of our assets, including intellectual property and certain other assets.
 As a result, if we default on any of our obligations under the Loan Agreement, the lenders could foreclose on their security interest and liquidate some or all of the collateral, which would harm our business, financial condition and results of operations and could require us to reduce or cease operations.